Skip to main content

 Water treatment is a process of making water suitable for its application or returning its natural state.
 Thus, water treatment required before and after its application.
 The required treatment depends on the application.
 Water treatment involves science, engineering, business, and art.
 The treatment may include mechanical, physical, biological, and chemical methods.
 As with any technology, science is the foundation, and engineering makes sure that the technology works as designed.

-This page titled Aquatic Chemistry is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Stephen Lower via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled Aquatic Chemistry is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Stephen Lower via source content that was edited to the style and standards of the LibreTexts platform.